National Coalition of 7-Eleven Franchisees is Making a Statement

 Full results of the National Coalition’s survey can be found here.

 “Franchisees believe SEI should account for the money it earns from the trade show.
-There is a lack of transparency and that has driven a wedge between franchisees and the corporation,” Singh said.
+There is a lack of transparency, and that has driven a wedge between franchisees and the corporation,” Singh said.
 “We are the face of this brand and we deserve to be treated fairly.
 Without our hard work and dedication to this brand, 7-Eleven’s U.S. stores would not be the economic engine the Japanese parent company relies on for its corporate profits.”

-NCASEF said it repeatedly requested that 7-Eleven CEO Joe DePinto take steps to repair the broken relationship the company has with its store operators and renegotiate the 2019 franchise agreement so that the terms are more equitable for franchise owners.
+NCASEF said it requested 7-Eleven CEO Joe DePinto take steps to repair the broken relationship the company has with its store operators and renegotiate the 2019 franchise agreement so that the terms are more equitable for franchise owners.

 “We continually work hard to make resources available to franchisees to help them increase their gross profits.
 We know that we succeed when franchisees succeed, and the 7-Eleven Experience is all about celebrating that relationship,” 7-Eleven said.
 “It is our hope that all 7-Eleven Franchisees will choose to attend the 7-Eleven Experience in Las Vegas on February 6-7, 2019.”